vgpena/sensing/readme.md

 Made for/with the [PNCA Sensing the Environment Project](http://pnca.edu/makethinkcode/news/c/sensing_the_environment).

 This is a sound recording and reporting kit.
 Right now, sound is recorded to an onboard SD card.
-Stage 0 will send this info over WiFi to a WebSocket server living on another computer.
+Stage 0 will send this info over USB Serial to a Python server on a host computer.

 ## software